oliverlundquist/oliverlundquist.com/_posts/2018-01-17-typescript-easy-setup-with-laravel-and-vue.markdown

 Now if you run php artisan serve to spin up a development server, open http://127.0.0.1:8000 in your browser and check-out the console you should see the message 'Component mounted.'

-Congratulations, you now have Typescript support with Vue in your Laravel project!
+Congratulations, you now have TypeScript support with Vue in your Laravel project!

 I hope this was informative and that it will help someone out there trying to setup something similar to what I introduced in this article.

 The full repository is located here:
 - [https://github.com/oliverlundquist/laravel-vue-typescript-setup](https://github.com/oliverlundquist/laravel-vue-typescript-setup).

-If you would like to read more about Vue and Typescript, check out these references:
+If you would like to read more about Vue and TypeScript, check out these references:
 - [https://vuejs.org/v2/guide/typescript.html](https://vuejs.org/v2/guide/typescript.html)
 - [https://github.com/vuejs/vue-class-component](https://github.com/vuejs/vue-class-component)